 EDUC 473 Modified Student Teaching.
 5 hours.
 Prerequisite: Instructor permission.
 Observation and supervised practice teaching at the appropriate grade level of certification.
 Course fee required.
 EDUC 475 Review for Teacher Certification Examinations.
 0 hours.
 Prerequisite: Formal admission to the teacher education program.
 A course designed to review and synthesize the skills and content knowledge related to the various fields of teacher certification including analysis and techniques for solving problems on teacher certification examinations.
 Attempting the appropriate state-determined content exam(s) is required for approval to student teach, so only those students who do not pass the state-determined content exam(s) will be administratively enrolled in the course.
 Offered each semester and summer session.
 S/U Grading.
-Taken concurrently with EDUC 476 or EDUC 478.
+Taken concurrently with EDUC 476, EDUC 477, or EDUC 478.

 EDUC 476 Student Teaching - Elementary.
 10 hours.
 Prerequisite: Completion of all appropriate methods courses and approval of the Teacher Education Council.
+Observation and supervised practice methods courses and approval of the Teacher Education Council.
 Observation and supervised practice teaching at the elementary school level (grades 1-6).
 Taken concurrently with EDUC 475, if a passing state content assessment score is not obtained.
 Course fee required.

 EDUC 477 Student Teaching-Middle School.
 10 hours.
-Prerequisite: Completion of all appropriate methods courses and approval of the Teacher Education Council. and supervised teaching at the middle school level (grades 5-9).
+Prerequisite: Completion of all appropriate methods courses and approval of the Teacher Education Council.
+Supervised teaching at the middle school level (grades 5-9).
 Taken concurrently with EDUC 475 if a passing state content assessment score is not obtained.
 Course fee required.